Advertise with Us!

 - Container-based virtualization

-A: The Docker Registry is a service for hosting and distributing images, whereas the Docker Hub is the default registry.
-On the other hand, the Docker Repository is the collection of Docker images which are related.
+Answer: The Docker Registry is a service for hosting and distributing images, whereas the Docker Hub is the default registry.
+On the other hand, the Docker Repository is the collection of Docker images that are related.
 That is, they have the same name but different tags.

 “docker-compose -f docker-compose.json up”